Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Canonical transformation in the extended phase space

 where

 is the new Hamiltonian and the last term in (\ref{NewS}) is the boundary term associated with the canonical transformation.

 The boundary term given in (\ref{NewS}) will play a major role in the quantum description of the system, particularly in the path integral analysis.
-The Hamiltonian (\ref{NEWHamil}), on the other hand, is the Lewis invariant given by Struckmeier et al \cite{struckmeier2001invariants} when it is written in terms of the old coordinates $(q,p,t)$, of course, $I(Q,P)$ is time-independent whenever the $\tilde{A}$ is a solution of (\ref{EqforA}) and $B(T)$ and $D(Q,T)$ are given by (\ref{ExBandD1}) and (\ref{ExBandD2}) respectively.
-Moreover, $I(Q,P)$ is a gauge invariant observable, that is to say, it commutes with the constraint $\{ I, \phi \}_{PB} = 0$.
-The significance of this result is that $I(Q,P)$ is not only time-independent but gauge independent.
-Due to the gauge symmetry in this system is a time-reparametrization symmetry, the Lewis invariant is nothing but a reparametrization invariant: we can use a different gauge for $\lambda$ and the result will be the same $I(Q,P)$.
+The Hamiltonian (\ref{NEWHamil}), on the other hand, is the Lewis invariant given by Struckmeier et al. \cite{struckmeier2001invariants} when it is written in terms of the coordinates $(q,p,t)$; of course, $I(Q,P)$ is clearly time-independent.
+Moreover, $I(Q,P)$ is a gauge-invariant observable; that is to say, it commutes with the constraint $\{ I, \phi \}_{PB} = 0$.
+The significance of this result is that $I(Q,P)$ is not only time-independent but also gauge-independent.
+Due to the gauge symmetry in this system, there is a time-reparametrization symmetry, and thus the Lewis invariant is nothing but a reparametrization invariant: {\it we can use a different gauge for $\lambda$ and the result will be the same $I(Q,P)$}.

-On the other hand, there is another way to derive the Hamiltonian system in the reduced phase space using (\ref{ActionNV}).
-Inserting the expressions for $A'\, D$ and $\dot{A} \,D + \int (A' \dot{D} - \dot{A} D')dQ $ in (\ref{ActionNV}) we obtain

-where as can be notice, the boundary term is now modifying our further definition of the momenta in the extended phase space.
-This can be seen by considering